cheikh-kebe/front-react-immo/README.md

 # Welcome to the immoCoin Project !

-Not to be confused with leboncoin /!\ We only offer high-end housing on our site ;)
+Not to be confused with leboncoin /!\ We exclusively offer high-end housing on this site. :D

 It's a react and rails training project we completed for the online course The Hacking Project.
 You can check it out here: https://front-react-immo.herokuapp.com/